-Finally, improving model- and satellite-based estimates of, for example, AIS surface melt and firn hydrology will require a similar (and substantially increased) network of surface-based ‘energy balance-enabled’ weather stations, operating radiation sensors.
-A similar effort on the GrIS under the guidance of the Geological Survey of Denmark and Greenland has led to excellent ice-sheet wide coverage from around 2010, enabling the calibration of satellite-based surface melt rate estimates using machine learning techniques235. c,236,
+Improving model- and satellite-based estimates of, for example, AIS surface melt and firn hydrology will require a similar (and substantially increased) network of surface-based ‘energy balance-enabled’ weather stations, operating radiation sensors.
+A similar effort on the GrIS under the guidance of the Geological Survey of Denmark and Greenland has led to excellent ice-sheet wide coverage from around 2010, enabling the calibration of satellite-based surface melt rate estimates using machine learning techniques235.
+And finally, improving model representations of ice-shelf flexure and hydrofracture in response to surface meltwater ponding and drainage, urgently requires additional arrays of in-situ observations.
+Valuable observations could include water-pressure measurements to monitor lake depths, arrays of GNSS stations to quantify ice-shelf flexure (e.g. ref.
+236), and seismic data to give insights into fracturing and rifting.

 Ice-sheet modelling

 A major challenge for the modelling community lies in capturing the long-term essence of ice-sheet dynamics occurring at continental to global scale and short-term response occurring at local to regional scales within the same simulation.
-More sophisticated ice-sheet models – constrained directly using knowledge gleaned from both the satellite and marine geomorphological records – are needed to better predict future trends of rapid ice-sheet evolution.
+More sophisticated ice-sheet models – constrained directly using knowledge gleaned from both the satellite and marine geomorphological records as well as in-situ field observations – are needed to better predict future trends of rapid ice-sheet evolution.
 Observationally constrained, regional-scale process models160,236 have yet to be upscaled to the ice-sheet scale, underscoring the requirement for comprehensive in-situ-based observations to help improve model-based predictions of the rate at which the ice sheets will respond to 'weather' versus 'climate' forcing.
-Although many models are initialised and are automatically in very good agreement with satellite data at the start of the runs, it is essential for the modelling community to employ observations more strongly in ice-sheet models to configure correct initial conditions (old ref.
-239) and to test model sensitivity to various physical processes(old ref.
-240).